rhipsime/TimeCraftPro-DailyPlannerApp/README.md

 ## File Structure

-/work-day-scheduler
-|-- index.html
-|-- script.js
-|-- style.css
-|-- images/ (any images used in the README or application)
-|-- README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.